waylow/wayrig-feature-set/README.md

 ## Leg Component:
 - added option to put the toe pivot at the end of the toe (on the floor)
-- added bendable foot option (for cartoony chars)
+- added bendable foot option (for cartoony characters)
  - updated the heel to remove the old limit rotation constraint (it uses drivers now)

 ## Leg Plus (experimental):